How it works

 40%Monthly

-Zillow's Observed Rent Index tracks actual asking rents for units listed on Zillow.
-It is a repeat-rent index that controls for changes in the composition of available rentals — making it one of the most reliable signals of current market-rate rent.
+A repeat-rent index that tracks actual asking rents, controlling for changes in the composition of available rentals — one of the most reliable signals of current market-rate rent.
+Updated monthly across major metros and ZIP codes.

 Coverage: Metros & ZIP codes